 - Currently enrolled at Bond University in a law degree program, either an LLB or JD;

 - completion of at least 3 semesters is preferred but not essential.

 - Particular regard will be had to students who have completed one or more units in an area of public international law, for example, LAWS13/77-558: International Law; LAWS17/77-570: Public International Law: Challenges and Opportunities; LAWS13-567: Laws of Armed Conflict and Peacekeeping; LAWS13-553: Human Rights Law.
 This is not mandatory, however.

 - Regard will also be had for students who have had some level of exposure to public interest-related work (whether through their studies, or outside of their studies).

 - You should have:

-- an ability to interact with clients.
+- an ability to successfully interact with people from different backgrounds.

 What does it entail?

 Typically, student volunteers being supervised at the Clinic will be involved in: